Mooniea/Mooniea/README.md

   - i like poets, drawing and writing !!
   - i am proud pansexual and she / her person!! :3
   - i also joke a lot around my moots but they're not serious!!
-  - i also still in denial, please iwecare with me.

 ( bonus: I'm a mentally unstable, overthinking and also hypersexual person. if i afk without reason then i suddenly have a sudden anxiety attack. )